 The 'Tell Bell' educational game, made by Knapp Electrical Inc, a division of P. R. Mallory & Co.
 Inc..
 An educational toy requiring the player to answer multiply choice questions involving mathematics.
 Answers are selected with template cards and

 Farey's ellipsograph dated 1817 in mahogany case.
 An ellipsograph is used to draw ellipses, which consist of a combination of two circular motions.
 The drawing pencil is fixed in position in a central ring, which then revolves.
 At the same time, the

 Brical' adding machine in case with two bone styluses.
 Patented by H and M Dickinson, the 'Brical' was Britain's answer to the French circular 'Tronset' instrument and is a modification of it.
 It was designed to add sums of money from 1/2d to £500.

 A single surface model made by Alan Bennett in Bedford, 1995.
-It consists of three Klein bottles set inside each other sharing a common loop.
-When cut this gives a pair of single-twist Mobius strips.
-A Klein bottle has no edges, no outside or inside and cannot be properly constructed in t
+It is a Klein bottle which has been cut to form two single-twist Mobius strips.
+A Klein bottle is a surface which has no edges, no outside or inside and cannot be properly constructed in t

 Napier's bones, cylindrical arrangement in wooden box with ten figured rollers; inside lid inscribed "This box was the identical property of the author of ye Logs, Napier 1824" from the library of the Lord Napier and Ettrick.
 This type of Napier's b